-You should expect to be extremely sleepy for the first 24 hours after your operation.
-This will allow you to rest and recover.
+You should expect to feel sleepy for the first 24 hours after your operation.
 Please tell us if you are in pain or feel sick.
 We have tablets/injections that we can give you as and when required so that you remain comfortable and pain free.
 You may have a device that you use to control your pain yourself.
-This is known as patient controlled analgesia or a PCA and you will be shown how to use it.
-Alternatively you may have pain relief via an epidural pump.
+This is known as patient-controlled analgesia or a PCA and you will be shown how to use it.
+Alternatively, you may have pain relief via an epidural pump.
 Both are usually very effective for pain relief.
 The choice between a PCA and an epidural will be discussed with you by the anaesthetist before surgery.